UniversalRobots/Universal_Robots_ROS_Driver/README.md

 **Note** that the PID values are not optimally tweaked as of this moment.

 To use ros_control together with MoveIt, be sure to add the desired controller to the ```controllers.yaml``` in the urXX_moveit_config/config folder.
-Add the following
+Add the following:

 ```yaml
 controller_list: